 We are an alliance matched with an approach to collectively reimagine societies.
 We want to set the agenda for what are, for the alliance’s members, the most important interventions and experiments that would be needed to transform society, and then act together towards them.

 Practically speaking, the alliance is made up of about forty members worldwide, who act together via two main mechanisms: agenda groups and experimentations.
-Plus, the Festival, of course, although we are rethinking what is should be.
+Plus, the Festival, although we are rethinking it.

 Who runs the project?